dolmios/airindex-2022/README.md

-# interwebs
+# airindex

-A research project directory of short-term rental companies in Australia.
+A research directory of short-term rental companies and alike in Australia.

 ### Develop